wttw/wowaddon/README.md

 from Curse, it's the name you see in the URL of the page, such as `deadly-boss-mods` or `weakauras-2`.

-To list the installed addons (that `wowaddon` is aware of - if you've manually unzipped addons it doesn't know about them) run `wowaddons list`.
+To list the installed addons run `wowaddons list`.

 To update everything that needs to be updated run `wowaddon update`.

+To sync with new addons if they've been installed manually, or to create your first configuration file run `wowaddons bootstrap`.

+To search for new addons for your druid to install run `wowaddons search druid`.

 ```
 NAME: